sebastianchristopher/Java8OCANotes/README.md

 	}
 }
 ```
-* abstract classes may contain non-abstract members - these are inherited as concrete classes by any subclasses (as they would be from any class)
+* abstract classes may contain non-abstract members - these are inherited as concrete members by any subclasses (as they would be from any class)
 * abstract classes are allowed to contain no abstract methods if they wish:
 ```java
 public abstract class NoMethods {}; // compiles fine